 Rule 1.
 Declaratory Orders

-1.1 Applicability: Any person may petition the Secretary of State for a declaratory order to terminate controversies or to remove uncertainties as to the applicability to the petitioner of any statutory provisions or any rule or order of the Secretary of State as required by CRS 24-4-105(11).
+1.1 Applicability.
+Any person may petition the Secretary of State for a declaratory order to terminate controversies or to remove uncertainties as to the applicability to the petitioner of any statutory provisions or any rule or order of the Secretary of State as required by section 24-4-105(11), C.R.S.

-1.2 Initial determination:
+1.2 Initial determination

-(A) The Secretary of State will determine, at her discretion and without notice to petitioner, whether to rule upon the filed petition.
+1.2.1 The Secretary of State will determine, at their discretion and without notice to petitioner, whether to rule upon the filed petition.
 If the Secretary decides not to rule upon the petition, the petitioner shall promptly be notified of the action.
 The notice shall state the reasons for the action.

-(B) In determining whether to rule upon a petition filed pursuant to this rule, the Secretary will consider the following matters, among others:
+1.2.2 In determining whether to rule upon a petition filed pursuant to this rule, the Secretary will consider the following matters, among others:

-(1) Whether a ruling on the petition will terminate a controversy or remove uncertainties as to the applicability to the petitioner of any statutory provision, rule or order of the Secretary.
+(a) Whether a ruling on the petition will terminate a controversy or remove uncertainties as to the applicability to the petitioner of any statutory provision, rule or order of the Secretary.

-(2) Whether the petition involves any subject, question or issue which is the subject of a formal or informal matter or investigation currently pending before the Secretary or a court involving one or more of the petitioners.
+(b) Whether the petition involves any subject, question or issue which is the subject of a formal or informal matter or investigation currently pending before the Secretary or a court involving one or more of the petitioners.

-(3) Whether the petition involves any subject, question or issue which is the subject of a formal or informal matter or investigation currently pending before the Secretary or a court but not involving any petitioner.
+(c) Whether the petition involves any subject, question or issue which is the subject of a formal or informal matter or investigation currently pending before the Secretary or a court but not involving any petitioner.

-(4) Whether the petition seeks a ruling on a moot or hypothetical question or will result in an advisory ruling or opinion.
+(d) Whether the petition seeks a ruling on a moot or hypothetical question or will result in an advisory ruling or opinion.

-1.3 Content of petition: any petition filed pursuant to this rule shall set forth the following:
+1.3 Content of petition. any petition filed pursuant to this rule shall set forth the following:

-(A) The name and address of the petitioner and the relationship of the petitioner to the Secretary of State whether a licensee, a person required to file with the Secretary of State, a citizen or other relationship.
+1.3.1 The name and address of the petitioner and the relationship of the petitioner to the Secretary of State whether a licensee, a person required to file with the Secretary of State, a citizen or other relationship;

-(B) The statute, rule or order to which the petition relates.
+1.3.2 The statute, rule or order to which the petition relates; and

-(C) A concise statement of all of the facts necessary to show the nature or the controversy or uncertainty and the manner in which the statute, rule or order in question applies or potentially applies to the petitioner.
+1.3.3 A concise statement of all of the facts necessary to show the nature or the controversy or uncertainty and the manner in which the statute, rule or order in question applies or potentially applies to the petitioner.

-1.4 Procedure for ruling: if the Secretary of State decides to rule on the petition, the following procedures shall apply:
+1.4 Procedure for ruling.
+If the Secretary of State decides to rule on the petition, the following procedures shall apply:

-(A) The Secretary may rule upon the petition based solely upon the facts presented In the petition.
+1.4.1 The Secretary may rule upon the petition based solely upon the facts presented In the petition.
 In such a case:

-(1) Any ruling of the Secretary will apply only to the extent of the facts presented in the petition and any amendment to the petition.
+(a) Any ruling of the Secretary will apply only to the extent of the facts presented in the petition and any amendment to the petition;

-(2) The Secretary may order the petitioner to file a written brief, memorandum or statement of position.
+(b) The Secretary may order the petitioner to file a written brief, memorandum or statement of position;

-(3) The Secretary may set the petition, upon due notice to petitioner, for a non-evidentiary hearing.
+(c) The Secretary may set the petition, upon due notice to petitioner, for a non-evidentiary hearing;

-(4) The Secretary may dispose of the petition on the sole basis of the matters set forth in the petition.
+(d) The Secretary may dispose of the petition on the sole basis of the matters set forth in the petition;

-(5) The Secretary may request the petitioner to submit additional facts, in writing.
-In that event, the additional facts will be considered as an amendment to the petition.
+(e) The Secretary may request the petitioner to submit additional facts, in writing.
+In that event, the additional facts will be considered as an amendment to the petition;

-(6) The Secretary may take administrative notice of facts pursuant to the Administrative Procedure Act, CR3 24-4-105(8), and may utilize the experience, technical competence and specialized knowledge of the Secretary in the disposition of the petition.
+(f) The Secretary may take administrative notice of facts pursuant to section 24-4-105(8), C.R.S., and may utilize the experience, technical competence and specialized knowledge of the Secretary in the disposition of the petition; and

-(7) If the Secretary rules upon the petition without a hearing, the petitioner shall be promptly notified of the decision.
+(g) If the Secretary rules upon the petition without a hearing, the petitioner shall be promptly notified of the decision.